"Show the people my head. It's worth a look!"

 - Stargate Atlantis, episode "The Last Man": Michael does this with the head of a Wraith queen.

 - Farscape: After decapitating his Arch-Enemy Durka, Rygel wanders around waving it on a stick as a means of demonstrating how Bad Ass he can be.
 And yes, he's one of the technically good guys.
+He even uses it as a prop while negotiating with a group of mercenaries.

 - In the 2000 Sci Fi Channel Dune miniseries, after the Beast Rabban is killed by a Fremen mob, a boy holds up his severed head.